 Back in InvoiceSync, Go to the Settings -> Destination Settings menu option.

-Then, enter the default Account Code that you’ll want all invoice line items to be recorded against.
-In most cases, this will be 200.
+You now need to enter the default Account Code that you’ll want all invoice line items to be recorded against by default.
+In many cases, this will be 200, the default Revenue account in Xero

-Optionally, you can specify different account codes for discounts, finance charges and shipping charges.
-If you leave them blank, those line items will also be recorded against your default Account Code.
+Optionally, you can also specify different account codes for discounts, finance charges and shipping charges.
+If you leave them blank, those line items will be recorded against your default Account Code.
+IMPORTANT: you can only have accounts of type REVENUE as the Default, Discount, Finance Charge and Shipping account codes.

 Finally, select the status that all new invoices will be created with – either Draft, Submitted or Authorised.
 Beware – if you select Authorised, it will not be possible to amend or delete the invoices that InvoiceSync creates, you will only be able to void them.